Domain authority matters.

 No surprise here: a site’s overall link authority has an extremely strong correlation to higher rankings.

-It’s mentioned in almost every factor we know for sure has an effect on DA, and it’s an understood aspect of healthy SEO rankings.
+It’s mentioned in almost every factor we know for sure has an effect on DA, and it’s a well understood aspect of healthy SEO rankings.

-But to understand how to improve, you have to know where you are.
+But to understand how to improve domain authority, you have to know where you are.
 That’s where a link audit comes in.

 The thing about backlinks is that a lot of people don’t realize how much strategy goes into obtaining them.
-And without a proper strategy, it’s all too easy to fall into bad link habits.
+Without a proper backlink strategy, it’s all too easy to fall into bad link habits.

-You may have heard this referred to as link schemes, a big part of black-hat SEO.
-As the name implies, these are bad habits that may very well result in link penalties.
+You may have heard this referred to as link schemes, a big part of black-hat SEO tactics.
+As the name implies, these are bad habits that may very well result in link penalties and poor domain authority.

 According to Google, link schemes can include any of the following: